SpudGunMan/meshing-around/modules/radio.md

 ---

 # AI Speech with Vosk, Speech to Text
 To use VOX detection please install the vosk and sounddevice python modules.
-Models are around 40MB vs wisper
+Models are around 40MB or less vs wisper

 - `apt-get install portaudio19-dev`
 - `pip install vosk sounddevice`